joelchrono12/joelchrono12.ml/_posts/2025-12-12-desert-island-games.md

 I love [Bobby's](https://bobbyhiltz.com) website!
 He often writes about his life as a teacher, but also shares a lot of his thoughts about games on his *Credit Feed* posts, which I try to never miss.

-Anyway, he was pretty enthusiastic about the idea of this blogpost, which is a little worrisome, but alas, here's what he said:
+Anyway, he was pretty enthusiastic about the idea of getting stranded with nothing but games to survive, which is a little worrisome, but alas, here's what he said:

 > Solitude.
 Yes please.
 And I get a game to play too?
 Sweet.
 A few games come to mind, but there can only be one.
 Should I take the game that brings comfort or the one I could git gud at with my free time?
 As much as I would love to play the same loop of some shmup, like *Crimzon Clover World EXplosion*, until I had the top score, I think I’ll take the first game that came to mind.
 >